nic-the-api-man/Attack-Defense-Homelab/README.md

 # Attack-Defense-Homelab
 Home lab on Linux VMs using  Kali and Wazuh

-In security, we often working in smaller and specialized teams that we forget to see the bigger picture.
+In security, we often are working in smaller and specialized teams that we forget to see the bigger picture.
 This is often constrained due to large enterprise environments and red/blue specialization in the field.
-So I decided I would create a homne lab that should feature an attacking machhine, a victim  machine, and a Wazuh based SIEM to monitor logs from the attacker.
+So I decided I would create a home lab that features an attacking machhine, a victim  machine, and a Wazuh based SIEM to monitor logs from the attacker.
 Below is a network diagram of my project:

                          ┌────────────────────────────────────┐
                          │     VirtualBox Internal Network     │